Jack the Ripper: Canonical five

 The canonical five Ripper victims are Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes, and Mary Jane Kelly.

 The body of Mary Ann Nichols was discovered at about 3:40 am on Friday 31 August 1888 in Buck's Row (now Durward Street), Whitechapel.
-Nichols had last been seen alive approximately one hour before the discovery of her body by a Mrs Emily Holland, with whom she had previously shared a bed at a common lodging-house in Thrawl Street, Spitalfields, walking in the direction of Whitechapel Road.
+Nichols had last been seen alive approximately one hour before the discovery of her body by a Mrs. Emily Holland, with whom she had previously shared a bed at a common lodging-house in Thrawl Street, Spitalfields, walking in the direction of Whitechapel Road.
 Her throat was severed by two deep cuts, one of which completely severed all the tissue down to the vertebrae.
 Her vagina had been stabbed twice, and the lower part of her abdomen was partly ripped open by a deep, jagged wound, causing her bowels to protrude.
 Several other incisions inflicted to both sides of her abdomen had also been caused by the same knife; each of these wounds had been inflicted in a downward thrusting manner.

 One week later, on Saturday 8 September 1888, the body of Annie Chapman was discovered at approximately 6 am near the steps to the doorway of the back yard of 29 Hanbury Street, Spitalfields.
 As in the case of Nichols, the throat was severed by two deep cuts.
 Her abdomen had been cut entirely open, with a section of the flesh from her stomach being placed upon her left shoulder and another section of skin and flesh—plus her small intestines—being removed and placed above her right shoulder.
 Chapman's autopsy also revealed that her uterus and sections of her bladder and vagina had been removed.

-At the inquest into Chapman's murder, Elizabeth Long described having seen Chapman standing outside 29 Hanbury Street at about 5:30 am in the company of a dark-haired man wearing a brown deer-stalker hat and dark overcoat, and of a "shabby-genteel" appearance.
-According to this eyewitness, the man had asked Chapman the question, "Will you?" to which Chapman had replied, "Yes."
+At the inquest into Chapman's murder, Elizabeth Long described having seen Chapman standing outside 29 Hanbury Street at about 5:30 am in the company of a dark-haired man wearing a brown deerstalker hat and dark overcoat, and of a "shabby-genteel" appearance.
+According to this eyewitness, the man had asked Chapman, "Will you?" to which Chapman had replied, "Yes."